mindscan-de/NewYearKata2022/README.md

 This is when I realized that something escaped my attention for some years, and I have to reassess my skills every year.
-Therefore this New Year Kata became my way to assess and reshape my skills, such that I can start the next year with a new trick.
+Therefore this New Year Kata became my way to assess and reshape my skills, such that I can start each new year with a new trick.

+These Katas prioritized topics like CNN, Software Architecture and Software Development

 Former Katas were about AI-supported Software Development and contained challenges to generate code.
 That project then got then steamrolled 18 Month later, when tab-nine